ietf-wg-cellar/ebml-specification/specification.markdown

 EBML, short for Extensible Binary Meta Language, specifies a binary and octet (byte) aligned format inspired by the principle of XML (a framework for structuring data).

-The goal of the EBML Specification is to define a generic, binary, space-efficient format that may be used to define more complex formats (such as containers for multimedia content) using an EBML Schema.
+The goal of the EBML Specification is to define a generic, binary, space-efficient format that can be used to define more complex formats (such as containers for multimedia content) using an EBML Schema.
 The definition of the EBML format recognizes the idea behind HTML and XML as a good one: separate structure and semantics allowing the same structural layer to be used with multiple, possibly widely differing semantic layers.
-Except for the EBML Header and a few global elements this specification does not define particular EBML format semantics; however this specification is intended to define how other EBML-based formats may be defined.
+Except for the EBML Header and a few global elements this specification does not define particular EBML format semantics; however this specification is intended to define how other EBML-based formats can be defined.

 EBML uses a simple approach of building Elements upon three pieces of data (tag, length, and value) as this approach is well known, easy to parse, and allows selective data parsing.
 The EBML structure additionally allows for hierarchical arrangement to support complex structural formats in an efficient manner.